Anne of Green Gables: Others

+Reception

+The New York Times Book Review delivered a scathing review of the book in 1908:

+[I]n spite of her tender years, and in spite of the fact that she had passed all of her life with illiterate folks and had almost no schooling, Anne talked to the farmer and his sister as though she had borrowed Bernard Shaw’s dictionary, Alfred Austin’s sentimentality, and the reasoning powers of a justice of the Supreme Court.
+She knew so much that she spoiled the author’s plan at the very outset and greatly marred a story that had in it quaint and charming possibilities.”

+The Times reconsidered its early assessment in 1996, acknowledging that it may have "slipped up badly."

 Publication history

 Anne of Green Gables was first published by L.C.
 Page & Co. of Boston on June 13, 1908.
 The book quickly became a best-seller, selling over 19,000 copies in the first five months.
 Since then, over 50 million copies have been sold worldwide.
 A full scan of the first edition, first impression is provided by the L. M. Montgomery Institute.

 Montgomery's original manuscript is preserved by the Confederation Centre of the Arts, in Charlottetown, Prince Edward Island.
 Since 2022, the Centre has hosted a project in which digital images of the entire manuscript can be examined online.
 A transcript of the manuscript was published by Nimbus Publishing in 2019.

 Montgomery's original typescript and the corrected proofs are lost.

-The first edition has errors in the text.
-Critical editions will identify corrections that have been applied to the text by the editor.
-The choice of corrections depends on the editor and varies across editions.
-As an example, the Penguin Classics edition, edited by Benjamin Lefebvre, lists the following corrections: